 Insider Buys Repro-Med Systems Stock

-Manko Joseph M. Jr. filed a Form 4 with the SEC on Wednesday, September 2.
-The insider bought 6,500 shares of Repro-Med Systems Inc (NASDAQ:KRMD) at an average price of $7.46.
-After the transaction, the executive's stake in Repro-Med Systems Inc. moved to 7,375,716 shares.
-Repro-Med Systems was trading 4.4% lower from the previous closing price.
+A Form 4 filing filed with the SEC on Thursday, September 3 showed that Manko Joseph M. Jr. bought 25,000 shares of Repro-Med Systems Inc (NASDAQ:KRMD) at an average price of $7.26.
+The transaction moved the executive's stake in Repro-Med Systems to 7,400,716 shares.
+Shares of Repro-Med Systems fell by 1.7% from the previous closing price.

 While transactions from an insider shouldn't be used as the sole item to make an investment or trading decision, an insider buying or selling stock in their company can be a good added factor that leads to more conviction in a decision.